AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/custom-role.md

 When an Administrator assigns a custom role, you receive an email notification.

-Note: If you are already logged in to Prime under a custom role, you would require to relogin to Prime to access the new role.
+Note: If you are already logged in to Learning Manager under a custom role, you would require to relogin to Learning Manager to access the new role.

-To switch between roles, click your profile icon on the upper-right corner of Prime and select the role.
+To switch between roles, click your profile icon on the upper-right corner of Learning Manager and select the role.

 ## Learning plans scoped by configurable roles {#scopeconfigure}